juice-shop/pwning-juice-shop/appendix/solutions.md

 4. An alert box with the text "XSS" should appear.

    ![XSS alert box](img/xss2_alert.png)
 5. Close this box.
-Notice the seemingly empty row in the _Registered Users_ table?
+Notice the somewhat broken looking row in the _Registered Users_ table?
-6. Click the "eye"-button next to that empty row.
+6. Click the "eye"-button in that row.
 7. A modal overlay dialog with the user details opens where the attack string is rendered as harmless text.